richardcrng/tempel-des-schreckens/RULES.md

 ## Roles and win conditions

+### Hidden roles and teams

+In *Tempel des Schreckens*, **roles are always secret**.
+You know your role, but you don't know anybody else's role - and so you don't know who is, or who is not, on your team.

+But, like a lot of hidden role games, there is a large *social deduction* element of trying to identify who is on which team.

-There are two possible teams in *Tempel des Schreckens*, Adventurers and Guardians.
-Every game always has a single winning team.
+There are exactly **two teams**: Adventurers and Guardians.
+- *Teams are in direct competition* - every game always has a single winning team.
+- *Teammates are non-competitive* - when a team wins, all of its members win together.

+### Team win conditions

+The two teams have different win conditions, which are directly opposed to each other.

-Firstly, **Adventurer**.
-There is only one way that you can win: if all of the temple's **Gold** is opened within four rounds.
+The **Adventurer** team wins in only one way: if all of the temple's **Gold** is opened within four rounds.

-Secondly, **Guardian**.
-There are two different ways that you can win:
+The **Guardian** team wins in one of two ways:
 1. If four rounds pass to completion *without* all of the Gold being located; or
 2. If, at any time, all of the temple's **Fire** traps are opened.